Kings vs. Warriors: Betting Trends, Record ATS, Home/Road Splits

 Kings Betting Records & Stats

-- Sacramento's games this season have had a combined scoring total higher than 239.5 points in 36 of 82 outings.
+- Sacramento has played 34 games this season that ended with a point total higher than 240.5 points.

-- Sacramento's games this season have had an average of 238.8 points, 0.7 fewer points than this game's point total.
+- Sacramento has a 238.8-point average over/under in its outings this season, 1.7 fewer points than this game's point total.

-- The Kings have come away with 13 wins in the 30 contests they have been listed as the underdogs in this season.
+- The Kings have been victorious in 13, or 43.3%, of the 30 contests they have been chosen as underdogs in this season.

-- This season, Sacramento has won 13 of its 30 games, or 43.3%, when it is the underdog by at least +100 on the moneyline.
+- Sacramento has not won as an underdog of +200 or more on the moneyline this season in four games with those odds or longer.

 Kings vs. Warriors Over/Under Stats (Regular Season)